RanitManik/Frontend-App-Starter-Template/README.md

 ## Contributing

-We welcome contributions to enhance the Gemini Clone project.
+We welcome contributions to enhance the Frontend App Starter Template project.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: